Huey-dev/Edustipend-prework/README.md

+## Live Demo

+You can see a live demo of this React component [here](https://edustipend-prework-murex.vercel.app/).

 # React Component - Dropdown Side Menu

 This repository contains the code for a React component that implements a dropdown side menu.
 It consists of a main body component and a side menu component with a dropdown functionality.